 In order to fully support monitoring a system with multiple onboard administrators the "enclosure ip mode" option must be enabled and the enclosure must be given a static ip address that is shared between the two onboard administrators.
 Failure to do so may cause monitoring to stop when the active onboard administrator goes offline.

 When upgrading from 1.0 to 3.0 you may see an issue related to catalogs.
 If you installed the zenpack from the ui the ui may complain that the zenpack install failed.
 Install the zenpack from the command line as a workaround.
 The observe messages similar to "WARNING zen.catalogservice: Detected catalog inconsistency - to repair, run: 'python /opt/zenoss/ZenPacks/ZenPacks.zenoss.CatalogService-188.8.131.52-py2.7.egg/ZenPacks/zenoss/CatalogService/sync_rids.py'" to finish the installation of this zenpack run the script as it suggests. then restart the zenoss instances.

 Ilo device modelling reuses the original snmp components of this zenpack.
 Because the ilo does not return exactly the same results as is available via snmp monitoring, there will be cases where some fields are always set to N/A or Unknown.
 This is a known issue and is not currently considered a defect.

-- For the ILO 4, please go into the ILO GUI under Administration -> Access Settings -> Under Access Options there is "Server Name" and update the name for the ILO server.
+The servername variable needs to be set inside the ILO for this zenpack to work properly with ILO hardware. - For the ILO 4, please go into the ILO GUI under Administration -> Access Settings -> Under Access Options there is "Server Name" and update the name for the ILO server.

 Since this ZenPack depends on the PythonCollector ZenPack for some of its capabilities, the zenpython collector daemon should be stopped manually prior to uninstallation of this ZenPack in order to avoid a traceback error.
 The zenpython daemon can be restared again once uninstallation is complete.